0xDBFB7/covidinator/documents/notes/Biology.md

 polycarbonate is autoclavable, but it loses strength rapidly.

-hey, I've got a huge sheet of 1/8" lexan.
-Worth a shot.
+hey, I've got a huge sheet of 1/8